rikivolks/Speeduino-Esp8266-wifi/README.md

 -5volt

-when the connection is established on Tuner Studio the LED blue is open on Wemos D1 r2 board and esp-01 the LED blinks. if you lose communication the LED keeps open normally i can not close the LED without good communication.
+When the connection is established on Tuner Studio the LED blue is open on Wemos D1 r2 board and esp-01 the LED blinks. if you lose communication the LED keeps open normally i can not close the LED without good communication.